The Barricaid® Explained

 During the surgery Barricaid® mesh is placed on the inner surface of the disc anulus.
 This location provides a very important advantage – it positions the mesh to use the disc pressure to help seal the defect against leakage of nucleus.

 Intrinsic Therapeutics is dedicated to patient safety and science driven improvements in spine care.
 As a result, the pre-clinical and ongoing clinical testing of the Barricaid® has been thorough and rigorous.
 During development, the implant and delivery system had to pass testing that represents the true worst-case scenarios involving the highest loads and most degenerative conditions anticipated.
 These cadaveric, animal, and bench tests were run both within the company and at multiple leading university labs in the U.S. and Germany with renowned experts in spinal anatomy, physiology and biomechanics.
 Both the safety and performance were thoroughly investigated in these tests prior to the first patient implant.
 This confirmed the Barricaid®’s ability to resist reherniation in worst case anular defects without device failure following millions of cycles at the highest loads ever measured in the human disc.
 Since that time, the company has conducted two, implant-only safety studies involving 75 patients.
-These clinical investigations started in May of 2008 and based on the success of these studies, the company initiated a world-class, randomized prospective clinical study currently underway to confirm both the clinical and economic effectiveness of the Barricaid®.
+These clinical investigations started in May of 2008 and established the safety, clinical performance and economic benefits of Barricaid®.
+Based on the success of these studies, the company initiated a world-class, randomized prospective clinical study currently underway to establish the superiority of anular closure with Barricaid compared to standard discectomy alone.